appindesign/M-Time-Series/readme.md

 The function returns a list of the same length as the values column but each value being a season average.

 ## Utilities
-### fnEvenCentredAverage
-*Purpose* Solves the problem of calculating a centred average for an even number (n) of items.

-Given an ordered list with an even number of items, there is no "centre" item.
-This presents a problem if you wish to calculate a centred average.
-A suitable solution starts by creating an odd list, of n+1 items, using the n/2 items before the item, the item itself and the n/2 items after the item.
-Passing such a list to this function will result in a centred average being calculated as 1/2 x the first item plus 1/2 x the last item plus the sum of the other items, all of this then being divided by n.

-*Parameters*
-- `lst` A odd-length list of non-null numbers.
-The length is n+1 where n is number of items the centred average is to be calculated for.

-*Return* A number which is the centred average of the list.

 ### fnTableType
 *Purpose* Solves the problems of
 1. Getting a table's type.